“I have boxing that scares opponents” - John Lineker says his hands are better than Fabricio Andrade’s

 ONE bantamweight world champion John Lineker is the type of fighter who lets his fists do most of the talking.

-The soft-spoken Brazilian rarely engages in trash talk and has let his upcoming challenger, Fabricio ‘Wonder Boy’ Andrade, hog the headlines.
+The soft-spoken Brazilian rarely engages in trash talk and has let his upcoming challenger, Fabricio Andrade, hog the headlines.

-But once the circle door closes on October 21, Lineker is ready to make the most noise using the weapons of mass destruction he calls his hands.
+However, once the circle door closes on October 21, John Lineker is ready to make the most noise using the weapons of mass destruction he calls hands.

 After usurping long-time bantamweight king Bibiano Fernandes this past March, ‘Hands of Stone’ will make his first world title defense in the main event of ONE on Prime Video 3.